oracle-livelabs/oci/oci-apm-getstarted/05-explore-trace-data/explore-trace-data.md

 	 	>***Note :*** The waterfall view is visualized in the form of a Gantt chart.

 6. Look at the waterfall view, and try to identify the slow span.
-For example, in the screenshot below, **wsk-checkou:update** is clearly the bottleneck, blocking the payment service to process.
+For example, in the screenshot below, **wsk-checkou:update** is the bottleneck, blocking the payment service from the process.

 	![Oracle Cloud, Trace Explorer](images/1-18-tx.png " ")

-	Click the link, or the bar of the span.
+	Click the link or the bar of the span.

 7. **Span details** page opens.
-In this page, span details are provided in the list of dimensions.
+On this page, span details are provided in the list of dimensions.
 Scroll down the list, and review the information of the span.
-E.g., App server name, type and the port it uses, Kubernetes node and pod names, and the information related to the host and Oracle Cloud.
+E.g., the App server name, type and the port it uses, Kubernetes node and pod names, and the information related to the host and Oracle Cloud.
 Because this span is a JDBC span, it also includes information from the database.
 These dimensions are provided out-of-the-box and can help you investigate a problem.
 You can also create custom dimensions.

 	![Oracle Cloud, Trace Explorer](images/1-19-tx.png " ")

 8. As scrolling down, locate the dimensions related to the database.
 In this case, you identified that the problem is a slow SQL.
-The dimensions provide the actual SQL, the time it took to execute, the DB Connection string and the SQLID.
+The dimensions provide the actual SQL, the time it took to execute, the DB Connection string, and the SQLID.

 	![Oracle Cloud, Trace Explorer](images/1-20-tx.png " ")

-	Using the DB Connection string and the SQLID, you can drilldown to perfhub and/or Operations Insights service in Oracle Cloud, to investigate the issue with the database.
+	Using the DB Connection string and the SQLID, you can drill down to perfhub and/or Operations Insights service in Oracle Cloud, to investigate the issue with the database.

 	>***Note :*** In context drill down to the database service is on the roadmap

-9. Click **Close**, then click **Trace Explorer** link from the breadcrumb to go back to the Trace Explorer main page.
+9. Click **Close**, then click the **Trace Explorer** link from the breadcrumb to go back to the Trace Explorer main page.

 	![Oracle Cloud, Trace Explorer](images/1-21-tx.png " ")
 	![Oracle Cloud, Trace Explorer](images/1-22-tx.png " ")